Mozambique: The Lost World Within

 Hidden forever – until now that is.
 A rain forest in Southern Africa and tropical as well.
-I was most amazed to discover sub-tropical Africa had a true rain forest in our region.
+I was most amazed to discover sub-tropical Africa had a real tropical rain forest in our region.
 And I mean a real rain forest – so dense and wet, your feet begin to rot in your shoes!

 The largest rain forest in Southern Africa is Mount Mabu.
 To be topographically correct, it’s the largest ‘medium altitude’ rainforest in the region – altitude 1,700m – 5,600ft.

 Oddly, it was referred to as the Google forest, among other names.
-Reason, well that’s obvious, yes it was discovered by someone looking for a specific spot on the earth using Google maps.
+Reason?
+Well that’s obvious.
+Yes, it was discovered by someone looking for a specific spot on the earth using Google maps.

 That someone is Doctor Julian Bayliss from Kew Gardens, London.

 It would be pointless to try to tell the story better than the videos.
 But, what I can tell you, is the videos are well worth seeing, considering the time this forest took to be discovered, in a continent as old and populated as Africa.
 And, in an age when some people still think they know everything!